Courses in the Midlands regions

 This one day course is for branch reps and activists who are involved and interested in learning more about the importance of trade union involvement and representation in job evaluation schemes.
 The focus of the course will be around the use of collective action wherever possible.

-This course is for reps who have completed UCU's Rep 1 course, or our introduction to case work (H&S1, or Barg for Equality) and are now actively engaged in representing individual members.
+This course is for reps who have completed UCU's Rep 1 course, (or H&S 1 or UCUs full one day introduction to case work) and are now actively engaged in representing individual members.
 The course assumes you are actively engaged with your branch and understand UCU's democratic structures both in the branch and nationally.

-Representing individual members: An introduction to casework.
-18 January 2024, Leeds - National course
+Representing individual members: An introduction to casework - November 2025, Online

-This is a course for reps who are new to representing individual members or those who are considering becoming more involved in the direct representation of individual members.
-Those who have been practicing for some time may also find this course to be a useful refresher of best practice.
-If you are not a rep, but want to learn more about what it takes to represent individual members then the course is for you.
+This is a course for reps who are new to representing individual members or those who are considering becoming more involved in the direct representation of members.
+More experienced reps are welcome to join as a refresher.

 This short course is open to UCU activists and reps who want to build upon their knowledge of workload as a health and safety hazard in the workplace.
 The UCU workload campaign gives us the tools to tackle increasing workloads and working hours.
 The failure of employers to protect staff from excessive workloads and stress is damaging our health, our students' education, and our ability to organise to defend ourselves and our sector In this course you will work through practical examples and explore ideas around how to use the safety rep functions to identify and reduce excessive workloads.